-It is uncertain where the wheelbarrow was first invented, although some historians feel that a Greek inventory of building materials for 408-407 and 407-406 B.C. list what sounds like a wheelbarrow among the other tools.
-While there is no mention of the Greeks using wheelbarrows in farming, it is believed that they were used on construction sites.
+It's uncertain where and who first invented the wheelbarrow, although some historians feel that a Greek inventory of building materials for 408-407 and 407-406 B.C.E. list what sounds like a wheelbarrow among the tools.
+While there's no mention of the Greeks using wheelbarrows in farming, i's believed that they were used on construction sites for practical reasons.

-Meanwhile in China, wheelbarrows were being used as early as the first century B.C. to transport people from place to place.
+Meanwhile, in China, wheelbarrows were being used as early as the first century B.C.E. to transport people from place to place.
 The Chinese credit the invention to Prime Minister Zhuge Liang (181-234 AD) even though their own writings and illustrations show wheel barrows in use much earlier.
-Liang used wheelbarrows to transport military supplies and wounded soldiers.
-These Chinese wheelbarrows could transport six passengers at once.
+Interestingly, Liang used wheelbarrows in an unexpected way to transport military supplies and wounded soldiers.
+These Chinese military wheelbarrows could transport six passengers at once.

 Examples of Wooden Wheelbarrows

-Using Antique Wooden Wheelbarrows
+Using Antique Wooden Wheelbarrows in a Modern Context

 Decorating with antique wooden wheelbarrows, like farm wagons, is a great way to add a country touch to any garden.
 The wheelbarrows can even be used inside the house in a casual sunroom if you like.
 Some ideas for using your wheelbarrow, if you are lucky enough to have one, are:

-- Use a small wooden wheelbarrow near the fireplace to hold wood inside the house.
+- Store your firewood - Use a small wooden wheelbarrow near the fireplace to hold wood inside the house.

-- Fill the wheelbarrow with potted house plants to brighten up a sunroom.
+- Convert it into a potted plant stand - Fill the wheelbarrow with potted house plants to brighten up a sunroom.

-- Use as a holder for your seasonal decorations outside your home.
+- Incorporate it into your seasonal decorations - Use as a holder for your seasonal decorations outside your home.
 Fill will pumpkins for autumn, flowers for spring, etc.

-- Use the wheelbarrow for holding books and magazines, or even old quilts in the den.
+- Store your linens and paper goods - Use the wheelbarrow for holding books and magazines, or even old quilts in the den.